Meet the Plants

 It’s easy to fall in love with store-bought herbs.
 They’re so easy, and often they are good quality.
 However, it is important not to forget the many healing herbs that grow wild in our very own backyards.
 These plants are there for us to appreciate and call on in times of need.

-Wild Medicinals of Springtime
+Wild Medicinals of Autumn

 Also On This Page